Migrating From Aws CloudWatch to Prometheus and Grafana on Linode

 Note the following key points:

-• Replace PASSWORD with a secure alternative.
+• Replace PASSWORD with a secure alternative for your root password.

 • This command assumes that an SSH public/private key pair exists, with the public key stored as id\_rsa.pub in the user’s $HOME/.ssh/ folder.